CHRISTOPHER Columbus stares out at the Atlantic Ocean and tells his son the world is like the orange he is peeling: round, not flat.

 From there, he could travel to China from a safe commercial base — the fortified trading post he had tried to establish on Hispaniola.

 The idea of an entirely new world inhabited by many millions of previously unknown people was simply too much to grasp.

 But recent research confirms that the first humans to reach the Americas migrated from northeast Asia to North America via Bering Strait and along the Alaskan and British Columbian coasts some 14,000 years before Columbus.

 These earliest and Native Americans made their way south and east, rapidly settling up civilisations.

-For Native Americans, Columbus’s arrival prompted 523 years of resistance.
+For Native Americans, Columbus’s arrival prompted five centuries of resistance.
 Whether we call it Columbus Day or Indigenous People’s Day, October 12 merits reflection.

 - Dia de la Hispanidad: Why Spain celebrates its National Day on October 12

 - Spanish DNA study set to finally solve mystery of true origins of explorer Christopher Columbus